Roller Skating: Starting Your Rollerskating Journey

 Turning

 Learning how to turn smoothly is crucial for navigating corners and obstacles.
 Start by practicing wide turns by shifting your weight and leaning into the direction you want to turn.
-As you become more comfortable, gradually decrease the radius of your turns and focus on maintaining balance and control. the art of turning will enhance your overall skating experience and open up new possibilities.
+As you become more comfortable, gradually decrease the radius of your turns and focus on maintaining balance and control.
+Mastering the art of turning will enhance your overall skating experience and open up new possibilities.

 Remember to be patient with yourself during the learning process and practice regularly.
 As you build confidence in these basic techniques, you'll be ready to explore more advanced skills and maneuvers.